-Designer, illustrator, photographer.
-From men’s fashion and accessories to marketing and communications, from book illustrating to art development and production, from graphic design to photography, Fernando never stops learning and exploring his creative potential.
+Designer, illustrator, photographer, graphic designer.
+From men’s fashion and accessories, to marketing and communications; from book illustrating to art development and production; from graphic design to photography, Fernando never stops learning and exploring his creative potential.

 Why graphic design?